 Estate planning is the umbrella term for preparing for your future, your family’s future, and the things that could throw that plan off.
-Here at Trailhead Estate Planning, we anticipate these issues and work to eliminate the stress of trying to navigate them unprepared.
+Here at Trailhead Estate Planning, I anticipate these issues and work to eliminate the stress of trying to navigate them unprepared.

 Estate Planning can and should be a team effort.
-As an estate planning law firm, we happily work with your financial planner, accountant, insurance agent, doctors, bankers, and supporting family members to have your plan ready.
+As an estate planning law firm, I happily work with your financial planner, accountant, insurance agent, doctors, bankers, and supporting family members to have your plan ready.

 When you have created and maintained an estate plan, you’ll be better prepared for what to do in periods of prolonged physical or mental incapacity, what happens in the days around a death, and the legacy you leave for your family in the years and decades to come.

 Those who have recently completed their estate planning often report a sense of relief.
 Given that people frequently report being “very concerned” about what will happen without an estate plan, addressing that concern understandably brings a sense of ease.

 Living Wills / Advance Directives / Healthcare Powers of Attorney

 There are many other documents found in estate planning, and an almost infinite variation within them, which is great news when you want your plan to match your desires for your family and your property.

 Want to start off your journey on the right foot?
 Here are some things you’ll need to get started right away:

 At Trailhead Estate Planning, I can also: